Estate Planning Elements And Tools

 How Long Will The Process Take?

-It takes approximately 30 minutes to fill out our factual questionnaire.
 The first meeting with the attorney takes one to one and one-half hours, in order to learn more about estate planning and to talk about specific distribution options.
 The attorney then drafts the estate planning documents over the next week.
 A second office meeting of an hour to an hour and half takes place about one week later for final questions, changes and signing.

 Our office will remain available over the years to assist you in your estate planning or other legal needs.
 It is our goal to make you feel comfortable and confident with our ability to address your estate planning and other legal needs.